Elite50/e50-table/README.md

 #### `e50-hover-if="expr:boolean"`

 **Requires `e50-hover-if`**.
 Placed on the same element as `e50-hover`.
-If provided, the hover effect is only enabled when its value resolves to `true`.
+If provided, the hover effect is only enabled when its value evaluates to `true`.

 #### `e50-no-prop`

 Placed on *any* HTML element within the directive.
-If provided, clicking on the element will not propagate a click event up the inheritance tree.
+If provided, clicking on the element will not propagate a click event up the DOM.

 This is useful if you have a click event on an entire table row, but want to have additional distinct links within a cell in that row.